 Built on specifically designed chassis, Class A Motorhomes can exceed 40 feet in length and offer extra wide living space along with numerous amenities including slide-out room expansion floorplans, reclining seats, and extra storage.
 A 75 to 200- gallon gas tank makes fuel one of the most expensive considerations when choosing this kind of RV, but its interior capacity affords the added benefit of sleeping up to 10 people in the largest models.
 Most Class A Motorhomes come equipped with air conditioning and heating units, and dramatically increased water storage.

-Class B Motorhomes, also known as camper vans, are functional everyday vehicles capable of accommodating a small family of three to four people.
-More nimble and easy to maneuver, camper vans drive more like a family car making it easy to pack up camp and drive to the trailhead without worrying about parking a massive RV.
+Class B Motorhomes, also known as RV camper vans, are functional everyday vehicles capable of accommodating a small family of three to four people.
+More nimble and easy to maneuver, RV camper vans drive more like a family car, making it easy to pack up camp and drive to the trailhead without worrying about parking a massive RV.
 Floor plans vary widely, but generally contain a living and dining space, sleeping space, and a very minimal bathroom.